AuReMe/padmet-utils/docs/api_docs/scripts.exploration.rst

 compare\_sbml
 ========================================

 Description:
-    compare reactions in two sbml
+    compare reactions in two sbml.

+    Returns if a reaction is missing

+    And if a reaction with the same id is using different species or different reversibility

 ::